stoermelder/vcvrack-packone/src/modules/siren/plan.md

 **Manual smoke test after build:**
 1. `make` — zero errors, Siren appears in the plugin browser.
-2. Add a root folder → tree populates with `.wav`/`.flac`/`.mp3` files, directories expand asynchronously without UI freeze.
+2. Add a root container → tree populates with `.wav`/`.flac`/`.mp3` files, containers expand asynchronously without UI freeze.
 3. Click a file → waveform renders in preview pane; filename, STEREO/MONO badge, sample rate, bit depth, and duration are correct.
 4. Click in waveform → playhead moves to that position and audio begins playing through OUT L/R immediately.
 5. Star a file → `siren-<hash>.json` appears in `~/.../Stoermelder-P1/` with `favorites` entry.
 6. Add a tag → chip appears; reopen Rack → tag persists.
 7. Second load of same file → waveform loads instantly from cache (no re-decode), confirmed by `siren-cache/` file present with matching timestamp.
 8. Drag a file from browser or preview onto a sampler module that handles `onPathDrop` → that module loads the file.
-9. Close and reopen Rack → root folders, last selected file, and playhead position are restored.
+9. Close and reopen Rack → root containers, last selected file, and playhead position are restored.

 ---